stel-nik/clinical-rag/README.md

 ### MCP server

 An MCP (Model Context Protocol) server exposes the RAG pipeline as tools that AI agents can call.
-Both Claude Desktop and the private agent launch it automatically as a subprocess — you never run it manually.
+Both Claude Desktop and the private agent launch it automatically as a subprocess, you never run it manually.
 The MCP server is the standardization layer that allows any MCP-compatible AI client to connect to your on-prem RAG system.

 ---